kaaboaye/mieszkowaw.cba.pl/README.md

 # mieszkowaw.cba.pl

-This is old repo from primary shool and "gimnazjum" times
+This is an old repo from primary shool and "gimnazjum" times